 - max_user_api_reqs_per_day: 2880

-If any user api keys were granted we will display a new apps tab in the user page.
+If any user api keys have been granted, Discourse displays an apps tab in the user page.

 The apps tab will list:

-- The name of the application eg: (“Discourse Notifier on Sam’s iPhone”)
+- The name of the application eg: (“Discourse Notifier”)

 - Last use date

-- A revoke button so you can easily revoke any keys
+- A revoke access button so you can easily revoke any keys

 API Key authorization UI